spurwadi2/old/_posts/2016-10-21-indonesian-melodramatic-soap-opera.md

 </figure>

 To me, Indonesian soap operas are incredibly low in quality.
+If you’ve been watching Indonesian soap operas, then you know for a fact that a recipe for a successful sinetron is as follows.
 Below are the reasons:

 1. Untalented actors: seemingly unable to show realistic facial expressions.
 1. Unrealistic characters: the way characters react to things is definitely not the way a normal person would act.